"... he that breaks a thing to find out what it is

 Subfamily Aviculariinae

 The members of another theraphosid subfamily, Aviculariinae, are adapted to a life on trees.
 They have velvety pads made of microscopic hooks under the distal portion of the legs and pedipalps which help them to walk nimbly on branches and leaves.
 (Many terrestrial theraphosids have similar structures, but in them they are much less developed).
-Aviculariines are represented in the West Indies by the genera Avicularia and Tapinauchenius.
-The first, a genus of small to medium-sized arboreal tarantulas, includes the South American A. versicolor, which is also found in several of the Lesser Antilles.
-Another species, A. laeta, is endemic to the Puerto Rican bank, and is the northernmost member of its genus.
+Aviculariines are represented in the West Indies by the genera Antillena, Caribena and Tapinauchenius.
+The first two taxa are small to medium-sized arboreal tarantulas, are endemic to the West Indies, in the Hispaniolan, Puerto Rican and Martinican insular banks.

 Aviculariine tarantulas make silken nests in their arboreal hideouts.
-This is the nest of a male Puerto Rican pink-toed tarantula, Avicularia laeta.
+This is the nest of a male Puerto Rican pink-toed tarantula, Caribena laeta.

 Virgin Islands National Park, Saint John, United States Virgin Islands.